"No Win, No Fee. Unless We Win Your Case, You Don't Pay a Penny."

 When faced with the death of a loved one, the grief can be devastating.
 But it can be especially troubling when that death was caused by the negligence or intentional act of another.
 The unfortunate loss of a family member can send a family into emotional and financial turmoil.

 When you have suffered the untimely death of a family member due to someone else’s negligence or criminal action, it is critical to get the guidance of a skilled NY wrongful death lawyer to advise you of your legal rights and options.
-At Kucher Law, we have dedicated our careers to fighting for the rights of injured parties and their families.
+At Kucher Law, our experienced attorneys have dedicated our careers to fighting for the rights of injured parties and their families.
 Call us today at (929) 274-8000 to schedule a free consultation.
+Whether you are looking for a Bronx personal injury attorney, a Brooklyn personal injury attorney, or a Manhattan personal injury attorney, we are here to help.

 "No Win, No Fee.
 Unless We Win Your Case, You Don't Pay a Penny."